oroinc/documentation/user/back-office/sales/shopping-lists/index.rst

 **1. Duplicate List**

-    Click the **Duplicate List** button.
-The copy of the shopping list is created.
+    Click the **Duplicate List** button to create a copy of the shopping list.
 You can now modify it or convert it into order.
 The name of the copied list will include the time and date of duplicating the list.

    .. image:: /user/img/sales/shopping_lists/SLDplicateName.png
       :class: with-border